lulon/adsw2016-2/README.md

 -Run 'node app.js'

+# Assumptions
+-The 'database.sql' file its based on th '.csv' delivered by course´s assistants.
+This does not mean that the model to be implemented in the final presentation is equal to this.
+It´s only for the requirements for this first presentation.

+-The front-end of this project will be modified because which it is now it´s enough to work properly.

 # WARNING
 The development of this project is stil in development.
 Any trouble or error, notify to us to fix it.